VPN Block in Russia and China: What You Need to Know

 July 30th marked the date when President Vladimir Putin signed a law to stop Russian citizens from accessing prohibited websites after it was approved by the Duma a week earlier.
 The law states that anonymizing technologies (VPN, Tor, proxies, etc) will be considered illegal in Russia under a variety of circumstances after November 1st, which is when the law will come into effect.

+This adds up to decades of traditional surveillance by the Russian government.
 Currently, the new legislation is intended to prevent access to banned content, via VPN or otherwise, but the use of a VPN in and of itself should not have any implications.

 The Kremlin has stated that the law won’t target “law-abiding citizens,” but rather serve as a deterrent to reaching sites that are officially restricted by the Russian government.
 These involve promotion of radical religion, drugs, suicide, and some pornographic content, among others.